MicrosoftDocs/azure-docs/articles/cosmos-db/sql-api-nodejs-application.md

 If you want to download or refer to the complete reference application for this tutorial, you can download it from [GitHub][GitHub].

 ## Clean up resources

-When no longer needed, delete the resource group, virtual machine, and all related resources.
-To do so, select the resource group for the VM, and select **Delete**.
+When no longer needed, you can delete the resource group, Azure Cosmos account, and all the related resources.
+To do so, select the resource group that you used for the Azure Cosmos account, select **Delete**, then confirm the name of the resource group to delete.

 ## <a name="_Toc395637775"></a>Next steps

-In this tutorial, you've learned how to build a Node.js web app using JavaScript SDK to manage Azure Cosmos DB SQL API data.
 You can now proceed to the next article:

 > [!div class="nextstepaction"]
 > [Build mobile applications with Xamarin and Azure Cosmos DB](mobile-apps-with-xamarin.md)